 In the present paper, we study the $p$-adic $L$-functions and the (strict) Selmer groups over $\Q_{\infty}$, the cyclotomic $\Z_p$-extension of $\Q$, of the $p$-adic weight one cusp forms $f$, obtained via the $p$-stabilization of weight one Eisenstein series, under the assumption that a certain Eisenstein component of the $p$-ordinary universal cuspidal Hecke algebra is Gorenstein.
 As an application, we compute the Iwasawa invariants of ordinary modular forms of weight $k\geq 2$ with the same residual Galois representations as the one of $f$, which in our setting, is reducible and non-$p$-distinguished.
 Combining this with a result of Kato \cite[Theorem~17.4.2]{kato04}, we prove the Iwasawa main conjecture for these forms.
 Also, we give numerical examples that satisfy the Gorenstein hypothesis.

-The crucial point on the analytic counter part is that under the Gorenstein hypothesis, we are able to define, following Greenberg--Vatsal, the $p$-adic $L$-functions of $p$-adic weight one forms $f$ as an element in the one-dimensional Iwasawa algebra by using Mazur--Kitagawa two-variable $p$-adic $L$-function and then, to compute them explicitly via local explicit reciprocity law.
-On the algebraic counter part, we compute the (strict) Selmer groups of $f$ over $\Q_{\infty}$ via the knowledge of the Galois representations of $f$ studied in \cite{BDP}.
+A crucial point for the $p$-adic $L$-functions of $f$ is that under the Gorenstein hypothesis, we are able to define them, following Greenberg--Vatsal, as elements in the one-dimensional Iwasawa algebra by using Mazur--Kitagawa two-variable $p$-adic $L$-functions and then, to compute them explicitly via local explicit reciprocity law.
+For the (strict) Selmer groups of $f$, we compute them via the knowledge of the Galois representations of $f$ studied in \cite{BDP}.

 \addtocontents{toc}{ }